Key Marathon Statistics

 How many men and women go sub‑3?

-Roughly 4% of male marathon finishers and 1% of female finishers run under three hours, resulting in a weighted average of around 2.65% overall.
+Roughly 4% of male marathon finishers and 1% of female finishers run under three hours.
 This performance gap reflects both participation rates and physiological differences (SUB-3).

 What is the average age of sub‑3 marathon finishers?